Mortgage Types - An Overview

 Also referred to as flexible payment ARMs, Option adjustable rate loans have an interest rate that adjusts every month with no adjustment caps.
 These loans allow borrowers to make very low mortgage payments initially, but these monthly payments will rise over time, often quite steeply.

-Balloon mortgages are structured with a payment schedule similar to that of a thirty year fixed rate loan, although the term of the balloon loan is shorter, most often spanning five to seven years.
+These are structured with a payment schedule similar to that of a thirty year fixed rate loan, although the term of the balloon loan is shorter, most often spanning five to seven years.
 At the end of the loan term, the outstanding balance must be paid in one lump sum, either out of pocket or by refinancing the home.

-Interest only mortgages are loans that allow the borrower to pay only the interest on the loan for a predetermined period of time.
+An interest-only mortgage is a loan that allow the borrower to pay only the interest on the loan for a predetermined period of time.
 The principle of the loan is not paid down during this period at all, leaving the homeowner a lower monthly payment to meet over the short term.
 However, once this initial interest only period expires the payments increase to include repayment of the principle and are steeper than a standard loan, as the principle must be paid over a shorter time period.
 The longer the interest only period, the higher the payments will rise after its expiration.

-Biweekly mortgages are loans in which the borrower makes payments every two weeks instead of the typical monthly payment arrangement.
+These are loans in which the borrower makes payments every two weeks instead of the typical monthly payment arrangement.
 The result of this practice is a slightly shorter repayment term.
 Paying biweekly results in 26 payments a year, which is equivalent to thirteen monthly payments, rather than the twelve payments made with a standard monthly mortgage payment.

 Bimonthly mortgage plans do not require any extra payments, but save slightly on interest by advancing the payment by half the month.
 On average, these types of arrangements only shorten the loan term by approximately one month on a thirty year mortgage.